Last updated 12/03/2021

 Currently, we are waiting for an update from both the Scottish and the Welsh Governments.
 The opening date has not been confirmed, but as soon as it is we’ll let you know more.

 Will the atmosphere be the same?

 We will still be playing some banging tunes, just at a reduced volume in line with government guidance.
 We are unable to bring you live music at this time but will update this policy as soon as we can in order with the guidance set out but the government.

 What time will you be open until?

-The NHS Track and Trace system is now in place, and you are legally required to provide your details when visiting our venues.
-If you book with us, we will use the key bookers details.
-If you do not book, please use the app to check in.
+The NHS Test and Trace system is now in place.
+If you book with us, we will use the key bookers’ details.
+If you do not book, please use the NHS COVID-19 app to check-in.
 Your server can help you with this process if you need a hand.
 All details will be kept for 21 days and will only be used for the sole purpose of contacting you regarding any potential outbreak/contact.

 We will remain GDPR compliant at all times, further information on our policy can be found here.

 How are you keeping guests safe?

 The safety of our guests and teams is our top priority, and we have been working hard behind the scenes over the last few months to find ways to be able to get the party started again in the safest way possible.